LMFLRB/GCSD-GJRD-with-processed-data/README.md

 # GCSD-GJRD-with-processed-data
-Use Resnet to preprocess the image data and then embedding the feature using much shallow networks to handle complex data.
+Use Resnet to preprocess the image data and then embed the feature using much more shallow networks to handle complex data.
 If data has been preprocessed, load the extracted features directly.
+This code is the clustering version of GCSD/GJRD.